stackify/stackify-log-monolog/README.md

 "stackify/monolog": "~1.0",
 ```

-If you use [MonologBundle](https://github.com/symfony/MonologBundle) it is best to configure the Stackify handler using the Symfony Dependency Injection configuration files.
+If you use [Symfony Monolog Bundle](https://github.com/symfony/MonologBundle) it is best to configure the Stackify handler using the Symfony Dependency Injection configuration files.
 See examples below.

 There are three different transport options that can be configured to send data to Stackify.
 Below will show how to implement the different transport options.